jpeg729/pytorch_bits/README.md

 * ISRU_tanh - from the same paper.
 A proposed alternative to tanh.
 * ISRU_sigmoid - from the same paper.
 A proposed alternative to sigmoid.
 * Bipolar activation wrapper from [arxiv:Shifting Mean Activation Towards Zero with Bipolar Activation Functions](https://arxiv.org/abs/1709.04054) Bipolar(f, x_i) = f(x_i) if i is even else -f(-x_i).
 The resulting activation has mean zero.
 Note: initialise weights so that the layer has variance ~= 1.

-### Planned

-* [arxiv:Noisy activation functions](https://arxiv.org/abs/1603.00391) are versions of saturating activation functions that add noise when the output is in the saturation zones.
 * The soft exponential activation from [arxiv:A continuum among logarithmic, linear, and exponential functions, and its potential to improve generalization in neural networks](https://arxiv.org/abs/1602.01321) A learnable parameter allows the model to choose between f(x)=log(x), f(x)=x and f(x)=exp(x).
 Neural networks can easily add values, but can't easily multiply them.
 With this activation multiplication becomes easy e.g. exp(log(x_0) + log(x_1)).
+* TernaryTanh from [the R2RT blog](https://r2rt.com/beyond-binary-ternary-and-one-hot-neurons.html) Tanh is essentially a binary function, it has two stable output zones, 1 and -1.
+TernaryTanh also has a flat area around zero, enabling a model to choose between 1, -1 and 0 output with greater ease.

+### Planned

+* [arxiv:Noisy activation functions](https://arxiv.org/abs/1603.00391) are versions of saturating activation functions that add noise when the output is in the saturation zones.

 ## Regularisers